 When it comes to protecting bare, untreated wood, as we have mentioned it is crucial to provide it with the necessary weather protection to allow it to perform at its best.

-By preventing water absorption and allowing the wood to breathe, it keeps exterior wood dry and helps to prevent the problems that causes exterior wood to deteriorate over time.
+By reducing water absorption and allowing the wood to breathe, it keeps exterior wood dry and helps to prevent the problems that causes exterior wood to deteriorate over time.

 The treatment is also UV resistant, meaning it helps to reduce the effects of silvering on exterior timber, acting much in the same way as a suncream would do.
 This limits the impact that silvering can have on the timber, helping to maintain the natural beauty of the wood.